-The principal objective of our compensation programs is to attract, retain and motivate highly talented individuals who will deliver competitive financial returns to our stockholders in the short term while also accomplishing our long-term plans and goals.
+The principal objective of our compensation programs is to attract, retain and motivate highly talented individuals who will deliver competitive financial returns to our stockholders and accomplish our short-term and long-term plans and goals.
 The Company seeks to accomplish this goal by rewarding performance, both individual and corporate, in a way that is aligned with the Company's and stockholders' short and long-term interests.
 Consistent with this philosophy, a significant portion of the total compensation opportunity for each of our Named Executive Officers is performance-based and dependent upon the Company's achievement of specified financial goals.
-The Company believes that its executive compensation program satisfies the Company's goals.
+The Company believes that its executive compensation program satisfies the Company's objectives.
 We describe our compensation policies and programs in more detail below in this proxy statement, including in the Compensation Discussion and Analysis ("CD&A").

 As an advisory vote, this proposal is not binding upon the Company.
 However, the Compensation Committee, which is responsible for designing and administering the Company's executive compensation program, values the opinions expressed by stockholders.
 If there are a significant number of negative votes, we will seek to understand the concerns that influenced the vote, and will consider whether any actions are necessary to address those concerns.
-The Board has adopted a policy providing for an annual advisory vote to approve executive compensation.
-Unless the Board otherwise modifies this policy, the next advisory vote will be at the 2016 annual meeting of stockholders.